NirDiamant/RAG_Techniques/CONTRIBUTING.md

 3. **Visual Representation:** Include a diagram to visualize the technique.
 We recommend using Mermaid syntax for creating these diagrams.
 Here's how to do it:

-• Create a graph using Mermaid's graph TD (top-down) syntax
+• Create a graph using Mermaid's graph TD (top-down) syntax<br>
-• You can use Claude or other AI assistants to help you design the graph if needed
+• You can use Claude or other AI assistants to help you design the graph if needed<br>
-• Paste your Mermaid code into [Mermaid Live Editor](https://mermaid.live/)
+• Paste your Mermaid code into [Mermaid Live Editor](https://mermaid.live/)<br>
-• In the "Actions" tab of Mermaid Live Editor, download the SVG file of your diagram
+• In the "Actions" tab of Mermaid Live Editor, download the SVG file of your diagram<br>
-• Store the SVG file in the [images folder](https://github.com/NirDiamant/RAG_Techniques/tree/main/images) of the repository
+• Store the SVG file in the [images folder](https://github.com/NirDiamant/RAG_Techniques/tree/main/images) of the repository<br>
-• Use an appropriate, descriptive name for the file
+• Use an appropriate, descriptive name for the file<br>
-• In your notebook, display the image using Markdown syntax:
+• In your notebook, display the image using Markdown syntax:<br>
   ```markdown
   ![Your Technique Name](../images/your-technique-name.svg)
   ```